'Spirited Away': Ghibli theme park prepares for visitors

 Nagakute (Japan) (AFP) – Beyond the gates, a whimsical world awaits, complete with a fluffy Cat Bus, the toothy grin of Totoro and a life-sized No-Face seated on a train: welcome to Ghibli Park.

-Ghibli Park will open its doors to visitors on November 1, though only three of the five sections of the site in central Japan's Aichi region will be accessible at first.
+It will open its doors to visitors on November 1, though initially only three of the five sections of the site in central Japan's Aichi region will be accessible.

+Some local residents got early access through a lottery, including Yuki Asahi, a confessed Ghibli fanatic.

-Spread over 7.1 hectares of the 194-hectare park where Aichi hosted the 2005 International Expo, the attraction features large open-air areas in keeping with the importance of nature and the outdoors in Ghibli works.
+Spread over 7.1 hectares of the 194-hectare park where Aichi hosted the 2005 International Expo, it features large open-air areas in keeping with the importance of nature in Ghibli works.

-Unlike similar tourist draws such as Tokyo Disneyland, creators of the park have said it is designed to minimise fantasy and reflect the realism of Ghibli's works.

-Among the three areas that will open next month is the "Hill of Youth", the gateway to the park and featuring an elevator tower inspired by several Ghibli films including "Castle in the Sky" and "Howl's Moving Castle".
+Among the three areas that will open next month is the "Hill of Youth", the gateway to the park that features an elevator tower inspired by several Ghibli films including "Castle in the Sky" and "Howl's Moving Castle".

-A major draw will be the Ghibli's Grand Warehouse, the hangar-like indoor portion of the park with various attractions, including 14 sets from 13 Ghibli classics.
+A major draw will be Ghibli's Grand Warehouse, a hangar-like indoor portion of the park with various attractions, including 14 sets from 13 of the studio's film classics.

 Visitors can stroll along an alley designed to look like the opening scene of "Spirited Away," or perch on the red velvet-covered train seat in a carriage next to the movie's instantly recognisable "No-Face" character.

-Built at a cost of 34 billion yen ($232 million), the park is expected to become a major tourist draw for Aichi.

-The region forecasts an influx of 1.8 million visitors a year once all five areas of the park are open, from next year, with an annual economic impact of an estimated 48 billion yen.
+Aichi is predicting an influx of 1.8 million visitors a year once all five areas of the park are open, from next year, with an estimated annual economic impact of 48 billion yen ($328 million).

+Another resident, 34-year-old Yuiko Asai, told AFP she has watched "Howl's Moving Castle" so many times she knows all the words.

+"I was really looking forward to visiting," she said, explaining that she adores Ghibli films because "they are deep, even for adults."

 'We didn't want people to forget'